Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 tableOfContents: false
 ---

-> A language that doesn't affect the way you think about programming, is not worth
+> A language that doesn't affect the way you think about programming is not worth
 > knowing.
 >
 > -- _Alan J. Perlis, 1982[^1]_